-Captain McLaren has probably spent more time than anyone else beneath the earth's northern ice according to The New York Times.
+Captain McLaren “has probably spent more time than anyone else beneath the earth’s northern ice” according to The New York Times.
 McLaren, a retired Navy submariner, has explored beneath the Arctic ice on numerous expeditions, the last as commander of his own sub.
 After retiring from the Navy in 1981, he earned a Ph.D. in polar studies and focused his research on the Arctic's role in climate change.
 Captain McLaren is President of the American Polar Society and Honorary Director and President Emeritus of the Explorers Club.
 In 2000, he received the Explorers Club's Lowell Thomas Award for Ocean Exploration.
 In 2012 he received The Explorers Club's highest honor, The Explorers Club Medal, for “his extraordinary contributions to Arctic exploration and deep sea research, including the first survey of the entire Siberian Continental Shelf.”

 Since retiring from the Navy, Dr. McLaren has explored the deep ocean.
 Captain McLaren “has probably spent more time than anyone else beneath the earth’s northern ice, measuring its thickness, probing dark waters below, investigating its life and mapping the plains, crags and fissures of its seabed,” reads The New York Times.
 He has studied ecosystems teeming with life and made the first human dives on the Bismarck, the German battleship that sank during World War II.